What a Decade of ML Infrastructure Taught Me About LLMs

 Serving Latency

 With LLMs, the variable that breaks those instincts is output length.
-It is determined at runtime, which means a batch of requests that looks uniform at ingress can produce wildly different completion times depending on how the model responds.
-SLA guarantees and timeout handling become considerably more nuanced than they were for a fixed-output classifier.
-The habit of tracking p95 and p99 latency separately from p50, built over years of operating ML endpoints, turns out to matter even more, not less.
+It is determined at runtime, which means a batch of requests that looks uniform at ingress can produce wildly different completion times depending on how the model responds to each one.
+A user asking for a one-sentence summary and a user asking for a full report may submit requests that are identical in size but produce completions that differ by two orders of magnitude in token count.

 Pipeline Reproducibility

 With LLMs, that discipline carries over directly, but the surface area for drift is considerably larger.
-In a traditional pipeline, the training code and data are the main variables.
-In an LLM-based system, the prompt, model version, context window handling, tool definitions, and the behavior of any external APIs those tools call are all variables too.
+In a traditional pipeline, the primary variables are training code and data.
+In an LLM-based system, the prompt, the model version, the context window handling strategy, the tool definitions, the behavior of any external APIs those tools call, and the temperature and sampling parameters are all variables too.
 Any of them can shift between runs and produce meaningfully different outputs without raising a single exception.
-The mlops-blueprint was an attempt to codify what end-to-end reproducibility looks like.
-The same thinking applies directly to LLM pipelines.

 Observability